Nanango: History

-The original inhabitants of the area were the Aboriginal people belonging to the Wakka Wakka (or Waka Waka) people.
-The area was used as a gateway to the bunya nut festivals, where Aboriginal people would travel from as far away as the Clarence River in northern New South Wales and the Maranoa River to feast on bunya nuts from the bunya trees.
+The original inhabitants of the area are the Aboriginal people belonging to the Wakka Wakka (or Waka Waka) people.
+The area was used as a gateway to bunya nut festivals, for which Aboriginal people would travel from as far away as the Clarence River in northern New South Wales and the Maranoa River to feast on bunya nuts from the bunya trees.

+The name Nanango has evolved from the Wakka Wakka word "nunangi", but there is dispute over its meaning.
+The word was either the name of a significant gathering place, or means "large watering hole", or was ascribed to a local Aboriginal elder at the time of European settlement.

-The area around Nanango was first settled by Europeans in 1847 by John Borthwick and William Oliver from Ipswich taking up pastures for sheep farming.
-Oliver selected an area of more than 500 km² that comprised four blocks – Coolabunia, Booie, Broadwater and Nanango.
+The first Europeans to settle in the area around Nanango were John Borthwick and William Oliver from Ipswich, who took up pastures for sheep grazing in 1847.

-The first commercial establishment at the present site of Nanango township was Goode's Inn, founded by prospector Jacob Goode in July 1848.
-The inn served travellers journeying from Brisbane and Limestone (now known as Ipswich) and became the meeting place for early residents of Taromeo, Tarong and Nanango stations.
+The first commercial establishment at the site of Nanango township was Goode's Inn, founded by prospector Jacob Goode in July 1848.
+The inn served travellers journeying from Brisbane and Limestone (now known as Ipswich), and became the meeting place for early residents of Taromeo, Tarong and Nanango stations.
 The town of Nanango quickly developed around it.
-Goode's original rough slab structure met the licensing conditions as his first licence for the "Burnett Hotel situated at Barambah Creek" was given at a special licensing meeting on 26 April 1849.
+Goode's original rough slab structure met the licensing conditions because his first licence for the "Burnett Hotel situated at Barambah Creek" was given at a special licensing meeting on 26 April 1849.

-Nanango claims to be the fourth oldest town in Queensland, but such claims depend on how the age of the town is determined.
-In some cases, this is by the first settlement (usually for pastoral purposes in or near the eventual town) or it might be date of survey for a town plan.
-Nanango's claim to be fourth oldest is based on the first establishment of commercial premises (e.g. store or hotel), which is Goode's Inn in 1848.
-On this basis, it is the fourth following Ipswich (then called Limestone), Drayton, and Maryborough.
-However, Nanango was not surveyed for a town until 1861, and several other towns were surveyed before that.
+Nanango claims to be the fourth-oldest town in Queensland, but such claims depend on how the age of the town is determined.
+In some cases, it is by the first settlement (usually for pastoral purposes in or near the relevant town), or it might be date of the first survey for a town plan.
+Nanango's claim to be fourth-oldest is based on the first establishment of commercial premises, which is Goode's Inn.
+On that basis, it is the fourth oldest, following Ipswich (then called Limestone), Drayton, and Maryborough.
+However, Nanango was not surveyed as a town site until 1861, and several other towns were surveyed before that.

 Goode's Inn Post Office opened on 5 January 1852.
-It was renamed Burnett Inn by 1855 and Nanango on 1 July 1859.
+It had been renamed Burnett Inn by 1855 and became Nanango on 1 July 1859.

-The name Nanango has evolved from the Wakka Wakka word "Nunangi".
-There is dispute over the origins of the name Nanango- the word means "large watering hole" or was also the name of a local Aboriginal elder at the time of settlement.
-The original settlement was called "Noogoonida" by the Aboriginals, meaning "place where the waters gather together".